Guarding against excessive condensation this winter

 Mould and condensation are suprisingly common, and providing issues are tackled early, most are easy to resolve.
 However, if you notice dark or discoloured patches on the walls or ceiling, with a visible 'tide mark', this could be a sign of damp which may require more serious action.

 For more information visit the Centre of Sustainable Energy website or visit our Advice Hub.
-Our comprehensive mould and condensation guide also provides helpful tips on how to reduce mould and condensation in your home.Back to latest news listings
+Our comprehensive condensation and mould guide also provides helpful tips on how to reduce mould and condensation in your home.Back to latest news listings